Recommended

 4050

-Thorong Phedi is the base of the Thorong La Pass, and it is necessary to spend a night before crossing the Pass.
-The trail is gradual and walking is easy, slow and takes a rest along the way.
-You will cross a couple of suspension bridges and a great view of mountains before reaching Thorong Phedi.
-If you like, you can hike up to Thorong high camp for high altitude acclimatization.
+The trail is gradual, and the walking is easy but slow, with opportunities to rest along the way.
+You will cross a couple of suspension bridges and enjoy great views of the mountains before reaching Thorong Phedi.
+If you like, you can hike up to Thorong High Camp for additional high-altitude acclimatization.

 Food